 In August 2010, the Foundation implemented a defined contribution pension plan (plan) for all eligible employees.
 Eligibility is based upon an employee attaining the age of 21 and completing one year of service.
 The plan provides for a 3% contribution based on compensation.
-Contributions were \$18,493 for the year ended December 31, 2021.
+Contributions were \$28,531 and \$18,493 for the year ended December 31, 2022 and 2021, respectively.